 Quadriceps Femoris Muscle

-The quadriceps femoris muscle is a four-headed muscle of the thigh which almost completely covers the femur.
+The quadriceps femoris muscle is a four-membered muscle of the thigh which almost completely covers the anterior femur.
 It ranks among the strongest muscles in the human body (physiological cross-sectional area > 150 cm2).
 It significantly forms the lateral contours and the ventral side of the thigh.
 Its innervation is carried by the femoral nerve (L2-4).

 The quadriceps tendon runs above the ventral side and through the periosteum of the patella and finally inserts at the tuberosity of the tibia.
 The part below the patellar apex is referred to as the patellar ligament.